GurdeepSS/MyHrService/README.md

 # MyHrService
-MyHrService project uses Spring Data Rest and AngularJS to perform CRUD operations against MySql Database.
+This project is created using the J2EE Technology, Spring Boot with the AngularJS on the FrontEnd.
+It provides the HR Management Service to  manage the data of the Employees in the company.
+It is featured with the CRUD operations for using MySql Database.